Geological Origins of St. Peter Sand

 Situated on the anticline is the Troy Grove Dome, a structure about five miles long and three miles wide, cut by four faults.
 The northern boundary of Manley Bros. property is cut by an east-west fault, which raised the sandstone of this property to approximately the same elevation as the overlying Platteville limestone, with the peculiar result of limestone being mined on one side of the road (fault) and sandstone on the other.
 About thirty feet of glacial till overburden overlies thirty to forty feet of pure quartz sand averaging 52 AFS.
 Underlying this is a further fifty feet or so of fine, 90 AFS., quartz-feldspar sandstone.

 The St. Peter deposit is vast and most producers have substantial reserves.
-We, at Manley Bros., have sufficient of the high grade coarse silica for more than thirty years and an almost inexhaustible supply of the finer feldspathic sand.
+We, at Manley Bros., have sufficient high grade coarse silica to last for more than thirty years and an almost inexhaustible supply of the finer feldspathic sand.